 Download the install the ArcGIS Pro on your Windows Desktop/laptop (Step-by-step)

 ArcGIS Story Maps: This module is focused on teaching students how to use ArcGIS Story Maps, a powerful tool that can enhance any curriculum.
 Story Maps are web-based applications that allow educators to present information in an interactive and engaging way by combining maps, multimedia, and text to create a dynamic narrative.
 This tool can be used across a wide range of subjects, such as geography, history, and environmental studies, providing students with a unique opportunity to explore complex topics in a visual way and develop their analytical and critical thinking skills.
 By creating their own Story Maps, students can showcase their understanding of the subject matter and communicate their ideas in a creative and engaging way.

 |Excel Exercise Data Download

-|Module 3: Story Project
+|Module 3: StoryMaps Project

 |Examples of Past StoryMaps

-Students will independent project based on their area of interest.
-The project should be limited to New York City area.
-Instructor will help student in acquiring and processing data that will be imported in GIS framework.
+GIS Project (For Interns only): Students will undertake an independent project based on their area of interest, limited to the New York City area.
+The instructor will assist students in acquiring and processing data for import into the GIS framework.
 Here is the source for GIS data for NYC area.